Derbyshire MP Robert Largan accused of 'fake' newspaper con

 Mr Bird added: "It's escalated.
 We have seen it from Brexit to how Trump got to power in America - the fake news and the alternative truths that get spouted about.

-"What the government, and councillors and MPs of all colours and denominations, have to understand is that if you want to be believed, taken seriously, and get your points across you have to be authentic.
+"What the government, and councillors and MPs of all colours and denominations, have to understand is that if you want to be believed, taken seriously, and get your points across, you have to be authentic.

 "You have to be truthful and have the courage of your conviction to stand by whatever colour you support - whether you are blue, red, yellow or green.